MarbleItUp/MIULevelCreationKit/README.md

  ![image alt text](ReadmeImages/image_1.png)

-Then select  MIU_LevelGen.unitypackage which can be found in the Zipped "MIU Map Tester" file next to the *Marble It Up!* game executable.
+Then select  MIU_LevelGen.unitypackage which can be downloaded from this repository.
 Select Ok and wait for the package to complete importing.

 You should see a new option on the Unity toolbar called "Marble It Up".